-It’s late summer in the Blue Mountains, and that means the boys are back at school, and I have lots of time to write, and occasionally water the roses.
+It’s autumn in the Blue Mountains, and that means the boys are back at school, and I have lots of time to write, and occasionally water the roses.
 The book I’m working on at the moment features stories from Asia and the Arab world, of other people’s faith and service, rather than my own, so that’s been a wonderful gift – interviewing people in fascinating places, and immersing myself in their joys and struggles, and asking all the questions that would normally sound too nosy.
 Darren travelled with me for the latest interview, which occurred on a bumpy 12 hour jeep ride through the jungle of Orissa, directing hundreds of questions to a lady who has served there for 40 years.
 I filled up my notebook with glimpses of grace, and cerebral malaria, and perseverance, and rebels, and the deep, enduring love of God.
 I need to finish this book!

 I’d love to be in contact with you, somehow.
 If you would like to know more about my books, go to the book page.
 If you would like to know where I’m speaking, go to the events page.
 If you would like to know what I’m thinking, go to the ‘latest news’ page.
 Actually, there may not be anything new there, so in that case, head over to my facebook page… and say hello, and I’ll say hello back, from my desk, as I think and write about the jungle.